-- Instead of slip stitching “X” sts over to a designated st, fasten off, weave in ends and then join w/ a standing single crochet / standing half double crochet / standing double crochet in that stitch.
+- Instead of slip stitching “X” stitches over to a designated stitch, fasten off your yarn, weave in your ends and then join w/ a standing single crochet / standing half double crochet / standing double crochet in that stitch.
 This will decrease the amount of bulk created by slip stitching over to the designated stitch.

-- When making an earflap hat, some patterns will have you fasten off after working the beanie and then join in a specific st to work each earflap.
+- When making an earflap hat, some patterns will have you fasten off after working the crochet beanie portion and then join in a specific stitch to work each earflap.
 Joining with a standing crochet stitch makes your edges so much neater.

-Joining New Yarn w/ a Half Double Crochet (hdc)
+How to Join New Yarn with a Standing Half Double Crochet

 Step 1 (photo above left): Begin w/ a slip knot on your hook and yarn over (yo).